plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.4.3 Amending the Circle Lead Role

-A Circle may not add Accountabilities or other functions to its own Circle Lead Role, nor change the Role’s Purpose, nor remove the Role.
-A Circle may remove any Accountabilities, Domains, authorities, or functions of its Circle Lead Role.
+A Circle may not add Redevabilités or other functions to its own Circle Lead Role, nor change the Role’s Purpose, nor remove the Role.
+A Circle may remove any Redevabilités, Domains, authorities, or functions of its Circle Lead Role.
 It can do this either by placing them on another Role in the Circle, or by defining an alternate means of enacting them.
 Doing this automatically removes the relevant element from the Circle Lead Role, for as long as the delegation remains in place.

 ### 1.5 Circle Members